2 books (48 pages each) or 1 book (96 pages)

 A period crime story.

-Book 1 will be published in the German ZACK Magazin from June 2021.
+Aida Nur is currently being published in the German ZACK Magazin.
 For this occasion, the complete Aida Nur comic has been rescanned from the original drawings and colourings and digitally restored and embellished by Sussi Bech.

 A 1983 graduate from the School of Applied Arts in Copenhagen, Sussi Bech is an award-winning cartoonist living in Denmark.
 Her most popular graphic novel is Nofret – 13 volumes so far – which stars a young Egyptian girl in the land of the pharaohs and combines her adventures with historically accurate depictions of ancient Egypt.
 Sussi Bech has won several awards for her work.

 Artist: Peter Madsen

 When Anton drives home with his mega mechanical machine on the bike cargo rack, he makes an astounding discovery: The bike ride all by itself without him having to step the pedals.
 This is “Valhalla” artist Peter Madsen’s first comic, written by Freddy Milton.

 Ages 12 and up

 1920’s Copenhagen – a roaring, thriving metropolis and Bolette Hansen, crime novelist, is struggling with her latest novel.

 A chance meeting with a stranger sets events in motion and thrusts Ms Hansen into the criminal underworld of the Danish capital.